nwthomas/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+Describe() defines a block of testing block in which to place associated tests.
+It also allows declarative placement of descriptors for tests that show up in the terminal if you use the --verbose command.
+In contrast, the it() method invokes an actual test which is used to guarantee the integrity of the application.

-1. What is the point of `Test Driven Development`?
+2. What is the point of `Test Driven Development`?
 What do you think about this approach?

+Test Driven Development, or TDD, is great for developing automated tests that is essential for software quality.
+If you integrate it into the software project from beginning to end, you can avoid manually testing your software while also debugging it prior to release.
+I think this process is excellent, although I’m most used to “error driven development” during my time at Lambda School.

-1. Mention three types of automated tests.
+3. Mention three types of automated tests.

+Three types of automated tests are (1) unit tests ( which are fast, simple, and written by developers), (2) integration tests (which pair multiple units together and examine their interactivity), and (3) component testing (which compares the performance/rendering of components in frameworks and libraries like React).

 ## Project Set Up